ISSN: 1308-5727 | E-ISSN: 1308-5735

 Turkish Society for Pediatric Endocrinology and Diabetes

-Reversibility of Hyperglycemic States in Children with Obesity-Diagnostic Pitfalls in the Assessment of Glucose Metabolism in Children and Adolescents with Obesity [J Clin Res Pediatr Endocrinol]
+Reversibility of Hyperglycemic States in Children with Obesity - Diagnostic Pitfalls in the Assessment of Glucose Metabolism in Children and Adolescents with Obesity [J Clin Res Pediatr Endocrinol]

 J Clin Res Pediatr Endocrinol.
-Ahead of Print: JCRPE-64426 | DOI: 10.4274/jcrpe.galenos.2024.2023-8-9
+2024; 16(3): 264-270 | DOI: 10.4274/jcrpe.galenos.2024.2023-8-9

-Reversibility of Hyperglycemic States in Children with Obesity-Diagnostic Pitfalls in the Assessment of Glucose Metabolism in Children and Adolescents with Obesity
+Reversibility of Hyperglycemic States in Children with Obesity - Diagnostic Pitfalls in the Assessment of Glucose Metabolism in Children and Adolescents with Obesity

-RESULTS: The normal results of OGTT were present in 90.8 % (n=520) and prediabetes in 9.2% (n=53) (IFG 17%, IGT 88.7%, DM 0%) subjects.
-Among those who underwent OGTT twice, impaired glucose regulation was present in 9.3% subjects (n=5) (IFG 40%, IGT 80%, DM 0%) at baseline and in 14.8% subject (n=8) (IFG 25%, IGT 50%, DM 25%) at follow-up after lifestyle modification only.
-After 12-36 months of follow up, in the previous presence of IGT, 60% reverted to NGT, 20% persisted as IFG and 20% as IGT and no one progressed to DM.
-The risk factors for progression of glucose metabolism disorders were increase of BMI Z-score, and higher insulin levels, and HOMA-IR.
+RESULTS: The study included 573 (316 girls; 55.15%) Caucasian patients with median body mass index (BMI) Z-score of 3.95 (range 2.0-9.9) and median age 13.9 (2.9-17.1) years old.
+OGTT results were normal in 90.8% (n=520) and signs of prediabetes occurred in 9.2% (n=53); IFG 17%, IGT 88.7%, DM 0%.
+Among those who underwent OGTT twice (n=53), impaired glucose regulation was present in 9.3% (n=5) (IFG 40%, IGT 80%, DM 0%) at baseline and in 14.8% subject (n=8) (IFG 25%, IGT 50%, DM 25%) at follow-up after lifestyle modification only.
+After 12-36 months of follow up, in those with a history of IGT, 60% reverted to normal glucose tolerance, while IFG and IGT persisted in 20% and 20%, respectively, and none progressed to DM.
+The risk factors for progression of glucose metabolism disorders were increase of BMI Z-score, higher insulin levels and elevated homeostatic model assessment-insulin resistance.

 Keywords: Childhood obesity, glucose metabolism, type 2 diabetes